Planet

 The role of the trading company is often overlooked or at best misunderstood, despite having a key role across all dimensions of the energy trilemma from:

-• Security: identifying new energy sources (e.g. Liquid Natural Gas) and ensuring it arrives where it is needed.
+• Security: Identifying new energy sources (e.g. Liquid Natural Gas) and ensuring it arrives where it is needed.
 Working with partners around the globe to develop these new sources through financing, off-take agreements, hedging, risk management and then deliver them to market.

 [1] https://www.iea.org/topics/covid-19